mdemichele/Client-Server-Chat-Program/README.md

 # TODOs:
 - Allow server to exit even if the client doesn't input anything.
 - input validation.
 Right now, the program isn't safe at all.
 Validation checks are definitely necessary.
+- Add support for IPv4 and/or other address formats.
+Currently, supports IPv4